School band: Marching band

 Many schools, especially high schools in the United States, have a marching band.
 A school marching band may contain from 11 to over 500 students.
-Marching bands often practice frequently during the late summer and early fall and most often attend their school's football games, playing music in the stands, and marching a show during halftime.
+Marching bands typically practice during the late summer and early fall and most often attend their school's football games, playing music in the stands, and marching a show during halftime.
+A marching show is an intricate, choreographed performance that includes playing and marching at the same time.
+The visual aspect consists of coordinated movements by each member of the band to create elaborate shapes and formations on the field, which are known as drill patterns.
+Most bands will also have a color guard to add dimension and needed flair to the visuals.
+"Through the masterfully exciting incorporation of dance, flag, rifle, and sabre (no, not real weapons - just ceremonial), the Color Guard literally “brings to life” the music you hear.
+When it all comes together (the music, the dance, the colorful additions) it can tell quite a story ... like a Broadway Musical.".
 A show is usually between 6 and 10 minutes long, but many competitions place restrictions on length.
 Bands often compete in marching band competitions throughout the marching season (typically the same time as football season).
 Competitions vary in intensity.
 Some areas have many smaller, local competitions hosted by individual schools.
 Others host a regional competition.
 Others, such as Bands of America competitions are nationally known and take place in professional arenas.

 In addition to their show, marching bands often march parades.
 Often this is limited to their city or town's municipal parades, but some bands travel to participate in well known parades, such as the Macy's Thanksgiving Day Parade or the Tournament of Roses Parade on New Years Day.

+Concert band

+Concert bands, also known as symphonic bands, wind ensembles, and wind bands are some of the most common school bands in the U.S. and around the world.
+They consist of wind instruments like woodwinds and brass as well as a percussion ensemble.
+Concert band is "often the first opportunity for formal musical training that American [and non-American] children encounter."
+It is most commonly a class on the students daily school schedule and provides an environment, under the direction of an appointed band director, that fosters teamwork, cooperation, and enhances the cognitive abilities needed to play an instrument and read music.
+Instead of competing in competitions like marching band, they get to showcase their musical skill during concerts which are special performances typically held at a concert hall.
+Many schools will have up to two concert bands, such as, a symphonic for intermediate players and a wind ensemble for the more advanced musicians.